apache/sedona/docs/api/sql/GeoSparkSQL-Optimizer.md

 ```

 !!!warning
-	GeoSpark doesn't control the distance's unit (degree or meter).
+	Sedona doesn't control the distance's unit (degree or meter).
 It is same with the geometry.
 To change the geometry's unit, please transform the coordinate reference system.
 See [ST_Transform](GeoSparkSQL-Function.md#st_transform).

 ## Predicate pushdown